 an opportunity for residents of Marin to learn about the numerous agencies that provide services to the public at no or low cost.
 Who are these folks and how can they help you?
 A representative of the agency or county department will present information about their organization followed by a question and answer period.
 Get to know your local officials and community service agencies.

 First Thursday events will be held on Zoom.
-Event is free but registration is required: Site for Registration.
+Event is free but registration is required.

 The Marin County Law Library serves the public